Plimmerton railway station: Services

-Plimmerton is the third station north of Porirua on the Kapiti Line for commuter trains operated by Transdev Wellington under the Metlink brand contracted to the Greater Wellington Regional Council.
+Plimmerton is the third station north of Porirua on the Kāpiti Line for commuter trains operated by Transdev Wellington under the Metlink brand contracted to the Greater Wellington Regional Council.
 Services between Wellington and Porirua or Waikanae are operated by electric multiple units of the FT/FP class (Matangi).
 Two diesel-hauled carriage trains, the Capital Connection and the Northern Explorer, pass through the station but do not stop.

 All suburban services running between Wellington and Plimmerton or Waikanae stop at Plimmerton.
 Off-peak trains stop at all stations between Wellington and Waikanae.
 During peak periods, some trains from Wellington that stop at all stations may terminate at Porirua and return to Wellington while a number of peak services run express or non-stop between Wellington and Porirua before stopping at all stations from Porirua to Waikanae.
 Plimmerton is the northern terminus for some peak period trains which terminate at Plimmerton and return to Wellington.

 Travel times by train are thirty-one minutes to Waikanae, eight minutes to Porirua, twenty-nine minutes to Wellington for trains stopping at all stations, and twenty-five minutes for express trains that do not stop between Porirua and Wellington.

 Trains run every twenty minutes during daytime off-peak hours, more frequently during peak periods, and less frequently at night.
 Before July 2018, off-peak passenger train services between Wellington and Waikanae ran every thirty minutes but were increased to one every twenty minutes from 15 July 2018.

 Mack's Track, a railway model specialist, operates a destination store, ticket agency and kiosk inside the station, and maintains a waiting room.
 Bicycle racks and lockers are also provided on the platform.
 A park and ride car park adjoining the station is located at Plimmerton Domain.